Anthropology

 - critique the different theoretical approaches in archaeological investigations.

-- utilize appropriate mapping, excavation, and artifact collection techniques.
+- identify the mapping, excavation, and artifact collection techniques used by archaeologists in the field.

-- recognize the ethical dilemmas that archaeologists face and understand the archaeological code of ethical conduct.
+- discuss the ethical dilemmas that archaeologists face and understand the archaeological code of ethical conduct.

 - interpret archaeological data to form conclusions about the past.